Vote for Which Movie You Want to See Win Best Picture at the 2020 Oscars

 You've already sounded off on some of the people you'd like to see scoop up the hardware, voting that Brad Pitt should end up with Best Supporting Actor and that Joaquin Phoenix ought to be announced Lead Actor.

-The poll results also showed that Laura Dern was your pick for Supporting Actress and that you're hoping to see TK end up the Lead Actress victor.
+The poll results also showed that Laura Dern was your pick for Supporting Actress and that you're hoping to see Renée Zellweger end up the Lead Actress victor.

 Today, we want to know which movie you'd like to see take home the Best Picture award.